-The best variable ND filters in 2024: fader filters for video and photography
+The best variable ND filters: fader filters for videography and photography

 The best variable ND filters are ideal companions for videographers, filmmakers and photographers alike.
-Giving you incredible flexibility in controlling the amount of light that enters a lens, variable neutral density filters can be adjusted to different levels of opacity, meaning you can block a lot of light, or relatively little, all with the same filter.
+Offering incredible flexibility in controlling the amount of light that enters a lens, variable neutral density filters can be adjusted to different levels of opacity, meaning you can block a lot of light, or relatively little, all with the same filter.

 A variable ND filter enables you to slow down the shutter speed to create amazing long-exposure stills photographs.
 These include creating milky seas and skies, erasing moving people from an urban scene, and creating dramatic light trails.

-Variable ND filters are particularly useful for videographers, however.
-With video, your shutter speed is generally fixed - which can make it hard to use the widest aperture openings if you are not shooting in low light.
-Using a variable neutral density, allows you to reduce the light on the sensor – so that you can use wide apertures even in bright sunlight, to ensure the background is blurred.
-The stepless adjustment ensures you can still get the right shutter speed.
+They are exceptionally useful for videographers, however, as with video your shutter speed is generally fixed, making it hard to use the widest aperture openings when not shooting in low light.
+Using a variable neutral density filter allows you to reduce the light striking the sensor – so that you can use wide apertures even in bright sunlight, to ensure the background is blurred.
+The stepless nature of the adjustment ensures you can still achieve a suitable shutter speed for a correct exposure.
+Here, for my money, are the best variable ND filters you can buy right now.

 Ben Andrews